 - Movement disorders, especially oculogyric crisis

-- Despite this early age of symptom onset, the mean age of diagnosis is 3.5 years
+Symptoms of AADC deficiency can appear in infancy as early as 2.7 months, but despite this early age of symptom onset, mean age of diagnosis is 3.5 years.1

 What is the biochemical basis of AADC deficiency?

-AADC deficiency is an autosomal recessive condition affecting the dopa decarboxylase (DDC) gene, resulting in impaired activity of the AADC enzyme.
-AADC is involved in the production of several neurotransmitters – notably dopamine, serotonin, adrenaline and noradrenaline – the production of which is decreased in patients with AADC deficiency.2
+AADC deficiency is an autosomal recessive genetic disease.2 Mutations in the dopa decarboxylase (DDC) gene result in impaired activity of the AADC enzyme.2 AADC is involved in the production of several neurotransmitters – notably dopamine, serotonin, adrenaline and noradrenaline – the production of which is decreased in patients with AADC deficiency.2

 The severe combined imbalance of these metabolites in AADC deficiency causes the somatic and autonomic symptoms associated with the condition.2

 3-OMD, 3-O-methyldopa; 5-HIAA, 5-hydroxyindoleacetic acid; 5-HTP, 5-hydroxytryptophan; HVA, homovanillic acid; L-dopa, L-3,4-dihydroxyphenylalanine; VLA, vanillactic acid.

 What is the role of the putamen in AADC deficiency?